Bridging the divide: axion searches and axino phenomenology at colliders: Axion axino model

 After PQ symmetry breaking, expanding about the potential of the gauge singlet field, the Kim-Nilles term gives:

-where we write the superpotential in terms of $\mu$ when possible rather than the more fundamental parameters of our model because $\mu$ has more immediate phenomenological relevance.
+Here $N_{\mathrm{DW}}$ is the axion domain wall number.
+We write the superpotential in terms of $\mu$ when possible rather than the more fundamental parameters of our model because $\mu$ has more immediate phenomenological relevance.
 Without extra coupling of $S$ to colored particles, $N_{\mathrm{DW}} = 3n$ and the Yukawa coupling is solely determined by $\mu$ and $f_{a}$.

 In the above, $A = \left\{\frac{1}{\sqrt{2}}(s + ia), \tilde{a}\right\}$ is the axion supermultiplet containing the scalar saxion, $s$, the pseudoscalar axion, $a$, and the axino, $\tilde{a}$.
 The saxion is introduced in supersymmetric theories because chiral superfields require an extra degree of freedom which the real axion field alone does not have.
 The axion corresponds to oscillations in the approximately flat phase degree of freedom in the wine-bottle PQ breaking potential whereas the saxion corresponds to oscillations in the radial degree of freedom.